jeelii/Infinite-Gifs/README.md

 - Reload page/go back or forward without losing your search history
 - Your searches are saved in the browser

+## Technologies

+- React.JS with custom hooks

 ## Features

+- Custom hook for fetching with Axios
+- Infinite scroll as pagination
+- useRef to trigger new fetch
 - History state keeps track of location and history
-- Infinite scroll as pagination
-- Custom hook to fetch via Axios

-## Technologies

-- React.JS with custom hooks
+- Using local storage to remember searches between sessions

 ## Demo